 Savor the flavors

 Bring your appetite to the Rogue Valley, where the Southern Oregon Artisan Corridor in Central Point is a slice of culinary bliss.
 Chocolatiers at Lillie Belle Farms use old-world techniques to make ganaches, bon bons and caramels.
 Visit the historic shop of Rogue Creamery in Central Point for samples of the award-winning cheeses, including the famous seasonal blue cheese.
 Taste the signature Chenin Blanc at Ledger David Cellars’ petite tasting room.
 Then escape to the gardens at The Willows, a bed and breakfast with a sprawling estate and cooking school.
-Or rest easy in Medford at White House Bed & Breakfast, featuring gourmet breakfast to order, or Inn at the Commons, a retro-inspired hotel with its own famed Larks restaurant.
+Or rest easy in Medford at White House Bed & Breakfast, featuring gourmet breakfast to order.

 Tour the vineyards